 Air purifiers work best in a closed room environment, but this makes some people worry that closing windows starves us of oxygen.
-Worried how long you can survive in an airtight room?
-Well, recent tests in a real apartment — with as many as seven people in a small room — show less than 1% change in oxygen levels in a closed room.
+Worried about how long you can survive in an airtight room?
+Well, recent tests in a real apartment — with as many as seven people in a small room — show less than a 1% change in oxygen levels in a closed room.

 Fears of Closing Windows and Low Oxygen

 Fears of low oxygen levels are easy to find.
-For example, question-answer site Quora asks whether running an air conditioner in a closed room leads to low levels of oxygen.
+For example, the question-answer site Quora asks whether running an air conditioner in a closed room leads to low levels of oxygen.

-The logic of this fear is simple: The room is closed, humans breathe in oxygen, so oxygen levels should decrease over time, right?
+The logic of this fear is simple: The room is closed, and humans breathe in oxygen, so oxygen levels should decrease over time, right?

 Closing Windows: The Oxygen Experiment